Symmetry and Topological Order

-What characterizes TQO?
-We will see that neither the spectrum of $H$, nor the entanglement entropy \cite{entropy}, nor string correlations are sufficient criteria.
-That the spectrum, on its own, is insufficient is established by counter-examples, e.g. that of the $D=3$ $\Z_{2}$ lattice gauge theory which is dual to a $D=3$ Ising model \cite{wegner}.
-Albeit sharing the same energy spectrum, the gauge theory displays TQO while the Ising model harbors a local order.
+The autocorrelation time $\tau$ of the toric code operators (e.g., $\langle X_{i}(0) X_{i}(t) \rangle$) at an inverse temperature $\beta$ is is identical to that in Ising chains.
+For Glauber type dynamics, we thus find that the autocorrelation time of the toric code operators \cite{usnew},

+For periodic boundary conditions and in the asymptotic low-temperature limit, this autocorrelation time is related to the spectral gap $\Delta$ between the ground state energy and the energy of the next excited state by $\tau \to_{\beta \to \infty} \exp(\beta \Delta)$.
+Thus, although finite, the autocorrelation time can be made very large if temperatures far below the gap may be achieved.
+In particular, we discussed the detailed physical meaning of this result in \cite{usnew}.
+It illustrates that realizing finite-$T$ fault tolerant quantum memories is a subtle problem.
+Finite-$T$ TQO (Eq.(\ref{vt})) is not a sufficient condition for realizing a memory that is immune to thermal fluctuations.
 A spectral equivalence exists between other TQO inequivalent system pairs.
-For example, Kitaev's \cite{kitaev} and Wen's models \cite{wen_plaq} are equivalent and have a spectrum which is identical to that of an Ising spin chain with nearest neighbor interactions \cite{Longversion}.
-The mappings between these systems to an Ising chain demonstrate that despite the spectral gap in these systems, the toric operator expectation values may vanish once thermal fluctuations are present.
-These mappings also illustrate that the quantum states themselves in a particular (operator language) representation encode TQO and that the duality mappings, being non-local in the original representation, disentangle the order.
+Our mappings also illustrate that the quantum states themselves in a particular (operator language) representation encode TQO and that the duality mappings, being non-local in the original representation, disentangle the order.
 Thus, we cannot, as coined by Kac, ``hear the shape of a drum".
 The information is in the eigenvectors.

-It was recently suggested \cite{entropy} that a non-local borne deviation $\gamma>0$ from an asymptotic area law scaling for the entanglement entropy constitutes a sharp measure of TQO.
-We find, for example in Klein spin models which do not host TQO (i.e. do not satisfy Eq. (\ref{def.}) for the set of all GSs), an arbitrary -- contour shape dependent -- entanglement entropy which deviates from an area law \cite{Longversion}.
-This suggests that the criterion of \cite{entropy} can be violated and may require additional improvements, such as the specification of an exact limit and/or average for large contours.